-We’ve made easy for you to DIY your own window frame using our woodworking pattern that you can enlarge and take to a local printer.
-This (along with a new design) will be available for purchase at our booth at Vintage Market Days in October!
+We’ve made easy for you to DIY your own window frame using our woodworking pattern that you can enlarge and take to a local print shop.
+Check our handmade home decor collection and see what’s new in our Snazzy Shop!

-As I searched online I could see Magnolia Home sells this version online, but it’s often sold out.
-I also came across this article which inspired me.
-I loved how Laura personalized her window frame with her own finish.
-Since my fireplace makeover is underway I thought now would be a perfect time to do something similar, but I wanted to actually cut the frame ourselves in a custom size to fit our mantel.
+As I continued searching online I came across this article and I loved how Laura personalized her window frame with her own finish.
+Since our mini fireplace makeover underway I thought now would be a perfect time to do something similar, but I wanted to actually cut the frame ourselves to perfectly fit our mantel.

 DIY Gothic Window Frame

 and, it's reversible!

 I looked up the actual window for sale by Magnolia Home, and upon deeper inspection I could see that theirs is made of plywood.
 I wanted a much larger version than what I could buy online, so here is what we created:

 - Oversized: Mine is designed to fit my mantel -- 40" x 48".

 - Reversible: The result is a reversible window frame with a different finish on both sides.

 - It's Our Own Creation: We sketched this up ourselves!
 Much of the art in our home is our own creation :)

 Version one...more wood grain with a subtle white wax (from Annie Sloan):